iiasa/CWatM/docu/setup.rst

 	-w --warranty    copyright and warranty information

-Windows executeable Python version
+Windows executable Python version
 ===================================

-| A CWATM executable cwatm.exe can be used instead of the Python version
+| A CWatM executable cwatm.exe can be used instead of the Python version

 * ADVANTAGE: You can run it without installing or knowledge of Python
 * DISADVANTAGE 1: You cannot see the source code or change it